ilkerkaan/africa_ecommerce/DOCS/index.md

-# Dukkadee Documentation
+# Deecommerce Documentation

-Welcome to the Dukkadee project documentation.
-This index provides links to all documentation resources for the Dukkadee e-commerce platform.
+Welcome to the Deecommerce project documentation.
+This index provides links to all documentation resources for the Deecommerce e-commerce platform with the Dukkadee marketplace.

 ## Core Documentation